Lucid Group (NASDAQ:LCID) Shares Gap Up to $24.54

-Lucid Group Inc (NASDAQ:LCID)’s stock price gapped up before the market opened on Wednesday .
+Lucid Group Inc (NASDAQ:LCID)’s share price gapped up before the market opened on Wednesday .
 The stock had previously closed at 24.54, but opened at 26.47.
-Lucid Group shares last traded at 26.73, with a volume of 344,747 shares changing hands.
+Lucid Group shares last traded at 26.73, with a volume of 344,747 shares traded.

-A number of equities research analysts have issued reports on LCID shares.
-Bank of America started coverage on shares of Lucid Group in a research note on Wednesday, September 15th.
-They set a “buy” rating and a $30.00 target price for the company.
-Morgan Stanley started coverage on shares of Lucid Group in a research note on Monday, September 13th.
-They set an “underweight” rating and a $12.00 target price for the company.
-Finally, Citigroup started coverage on shares of Lucid Group in a research note on Thursday, September 9th.
-They set a “buy” rating and a $28.00 target price for the company.
+Several research firms have issued reports on LCID.
+Bank of America began coverage on shares of Lucid Group in a report on Wednesday, September 15th.
+They set a “buy” rating and a $30.00 price target for the company.
+Citigroup began coverage on shares of Lucid Group in a report on Thursday, September 9th.
+They set a “buy” rating and a $28.00 price target for the company.
+Finally, Morgan Stanley began coverage on shares of Lucid Group in a report on Monday, September 13th.
+They set an “underweight” rating and a $12.00 price target for the company.

 Churchill Capital Corp IV was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.